Ronald M. Schernikau

 Ronald M. Schernikau (July 11, 1960 – October 20, 1991) was a German writer.
 Schernikau was born in Magdeburg and died in Berlin.
-Schernikau largely wrote about LGBT issues in Germany, and was one of the few to defect from West Germany to East Germany.
+Schernikau largely wrote about LGBT issues in Germany, and was one of the last people from West Germany to emigrate to East Germany.

 Life

-His mother moved from Magdeburg, East Germany, to Lehrte, West Germany, in 1966 to reunite with Ronald's father, but upon arriving, they discovered that he was a Neo-Nazi and had a second family.
+His mother moved from Magdeburg, East Germany, to Lehrte, West Germany, in 1966 to reunite with Ronald's father, but upon arriving they discovered that he was a Neo-Nazi and had a second family.
 Schernikau and his mother remained in Lehrte nonetheless.